Raman Microspectroscopy for Real-Time Structure Indicator in Ultrafast Laser Writing

-The speed-dependent probability-density histograms of the normalised sp3 Raman intensity, computed from pixels identified as graphitised in the hyperspectral maps, are shown for pad and wire electrodes in Supplementary Figure~\ref{fig:S3_pad} and Supplementary Figure~\ref{fig:S3}, respectively.
-For each scan speed, 1500 pixels are analysed for pads and 60 for wires.
-Intensities are referenced to pristine diamond, so higher normalised sp3 corresponds to weaker graphitization.
+The speed-dependent probability-density histograms of the normalized sp3 Raman intensity, computed from pixels identified as graphitized in the hyperspectral maps, are shown for pad and wire electrodes in Supporting Figure~\ref{fig:S3_pad} and Supporting Figure~\ref{fig:S3}, respectively.
+For each scan speed, 1500 pixels are analyzed for pads and 60 for wires.
+Intensities are referenced to pristine diamond, so higher normalized sp3 corresponds to weaker graphitization.

 In pad electrodes, increasing scan speed shifts the distributions toward higher values and simultaneously broadens them, consistent with reduced energy deposition per unit length and a less uniform sp3-to-sp2 transformation.
 By contrast, wire electrodes exhibit narrower distributions across all scan speeds because their geometry prevents overwriting.
-Nonetheless, they display the same overall trend as pads: increasing scan speed shifts the distributions to higher normalised sp3 values, reflecting a lower degree of graphitization in the laser-written structures.
+Nonetheless, they display the same overall trend as pads: increasing scan speed shifts the distributions to higher normalized sp3 values, reflecting a lower degree of graphitization in the laser-written structures.